 The Plan calculates and pays Plan benefits on the basis of the Plan Allowance, an amount that may vary substantially from the amount a Provider chooses to bill.
 Once the Plan Allowance is determined with respect to any Provider's billed charges, the Covered Person may be responsible for a percentage or portion of the Plan Allowance, depending on the terms of the Plan with respect to copays, coinsurance and deductible.
 For example, if services are provided by an In-Network Provider, the Plan may pay 80% of the Plan Allowance, in which case the Covered Person would be responsible for the remaining 20% of the Plan Allowance, but not for the difference between the Plan Allowance and the Provider's billed charges.
 In this situation, the In-Network Provider contract protects the Covered Person from additional billing beyond the Plan Allowance.
-For an Out-of-Network Provider, the Plan may pay only 50% of the Plan Allowance, in which case the Covered Person would be responsible for the remaining 20% of the Plan Allowance, in which case the Covered Person would be responsible for the remaining billing beyond the Plan Allowance.
-For an Out-of-Network Provider, the Covered Person from additional billing beyond the Plan Allowance, in which case the Covered Person would be responsible for the remaining 50% of the Plan Allowance, in which case the Covered Person would be responsible for the remaining 50% of the Plan Allowance and the Covered Person might also be held responsible by the Out-of-Network Provider for paying the difference between the Plan Allowance and the Provider's full, billed charges, leaving Plan participants or beneficiaries with "surprise" medical bills, in the form of so-called "balance billing" by Out-of-Network Providers.
+For an Out-of-Network Provider, the Plan may pay only 50% of the Plan Allowance, in which case the Covered Person would be responsible for the remaining 20% of the Plan Allowance, if services are provided by an Out-of-Network Provider, the Plan may pay only 50% of the Plan Allowance, in which case the Covered Person would be responsible for the remaining 50% of the Plan Allowance, in which case the Covered Person would be responsible for the remaining 50% of the Plan Allowance, in which case the Covered Person would be responsible for the remaining 50% of the Plan Allowance, in which case the Covered Person would be responsible by the Out-of-Network Provider for paying the difference between the Plan Allowance and the Provider's full, billed charges, leaving Plan participants or beneficiaries with "surprise" medical bills, in the form of so-called "balance billing" by Out-of-Network Providers.